Farseer-NMR/FarSeer-NMR/README.md

 ### Reporting a bug

 If you find bugs, mis-functional or non-functional features during your calculation runs, please report them by using the [Issues tab](https://github.com/joaomcteixeira/FarSeer-NMR/issues).
 We have prepared a set of labels that help you to specify the nature of the issues.
-You can use the tab [Issues tab](https://github.com/joaomcteixeira/FarSeer-NMR/issues) to suggest new features that you would like us to implement or that you would like help implementing.
+You can use the [Issues tab](https://github.com/joaomcteixeira/FarSeer-NMR/issues) to suggest new features that you would like us to implement or that you would like help implementing.

 ### Become a collaborator